 Why didn’t they ask for help from their friends?

 I didn’t even know them and therefore they were not my responsibility.

-I remember the exact intersection in South Austin.
+I remember the exact intersection I sat at.

 Once again, I was desperate for that green light when God spoke to my heart clearly and without even the hint of a stutter.